belayfitsum/project_DevOps/README.md

 # project

 To Create a backend using Javascript and a PostgreSQL database with one table named “log”, including building Node.js API endpoints to enable users to perform CRUD operations on the database, primarily utilizing PUT and GET requests.
-In addition a CI/CD pipeline using GitHub actions/Gitlab to run test and deploy the backend using infrastructure as code in any environment.
+In addition a CI/CD pipeline using GitHub actions/Gitlab to run test and deploy the backend using infrastructure as code in AWS

 Node.js- Server-Side Development: Node.js is commonly used for building server-side applications, including:
     -  Web servers (like those built with Express.js).